-Obtain a career in the environmental biology fields and enhance your career and job mobility.
+Obtain a career in the environmental technology field and enhance your career and job mobility.
 Earn an Associate in Applied Science degree in environmental technology.

-This growing field requires many diverse skills. with a motivated individual to provide protection of our vital environmental resources.
-Demand for highly skilled individuals continues to grow as we better understand the need to protect our environment.
+This growing field has many opportunities.
+With a motivated individual to provide protection of our vital environmental resources there is a demand for skilled individuals which continues to grow.

-In this field, it is estimated you could earn $41,900 annually.
+In this field, it is estimated you could earn $41,677 a year.

 Visit Career Coach for more details.